My practice centres around drawing as a language for sensing, attending and coming into presence.

 Órla Bates is a visual artist from County Wexford, Ireland.
 She holds a BA in Fine Art (Printmaking) from Limerick School of Art and Design and a Higher Diploma in Art Education from the National College of Art and Design, Dublin.

 Órla’s work has been selected for national, and international exhibitions.
-Recent group shows include Wide Open Spaces (Wexford Arts Centre and Wexford County Council), Doorways and Windows (WexArts), Cairde Visual (Sligo), Halftone (The Library Project, Dublin), and Hang Tough Contemporary (Dublin).
+Recent shows include Sync Shift, Wexford Arts Centre, Wide Open Spaces (Wexford Arts Centre and Wexford County Council), Doorways and Windows (WexArts), RHA Annual Exhibition, Cairde Visual (Sligo), Halftone (The Library Project, Dublin), and Hang Tough Contemporary (Dublin).
 Internationally, her recent work has featured in Drawing Articulations: A Radical Drawing Symposium (Leeds School of Arts), Drawing in Relation (Drawing Research Network, Loughborough University, UK; curated by Arno Kramer), and Cotyledon (Cotyledon Projects, Los Angeles, CA).

 Her practice has been supported by numerous awards, including the Artlink Bursary Award (2025, 2023, 2015, 2012), the Arts Council Professional Development Award (2021) and the Tyrone Guthrie Bursary Award from Wexford County Council.